pdcawley/announcements/README.txt

 Copyright (c) 2008 Piers Cawley

-This library is free software; you can redistribute it and/or modify it under the saem terms as Ruby itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Ruby itself.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.